Effective February 2018

 - Personalize your user experience including offering you personalized marketing and offers

-- Better understand your interest in products and services
+- Better understand your interest in other CIBC products and services

-- Evaluate the effectiveness of our websites, communications, marketing, or offers and promotions
+- Evaluate the effectiveness of our sites, communications, marketing, or offers and promotions

-- Enhance online security including preventing and detecting security threats and criminal activities
+- Enhance digital security including preventing and detecting security threats and criminal activities

-CIBC may from time-to-time offer mobile applications or services that use location information.
-If you choose to use such applications or services, CIBC may, if your location-aware device settings allow us, collect information about your location to provide you with the applications or services you request.
+CIBC may offer mobile applications or services that use location information.
+If you choose to use such applications or services, CIBC may, if your geolocation device settings allow us, collect information about your location to provide you with the applications or services you request.

-We may also use location information to personalize your user experience including through website content, marketing, or offers for products and services.
-For example, we may use general geographical location derived from your IP address (e.g., city) to customize CIBC website pages for you.
+We may also use location information to personalize your user experience including through site or mobile app content, marketing, or offers for products and services.
+For example, we may use general geographical location derived from your IP address (e.g., city) to customize CIBC site pages for you.

 Protecting the security of your personal information and the financial transactions you conduct online is of utmost importance.
-We use multiple layers of protection when you access any of our online products or services, such as CIBC Online Banking, including:
+We use multiple layers of protection when you access any of our digital products or services, such as digital banking, including:

-- Web browser encryption: all browsers supported by CIBC online services offer industry standard encryption.
+- Web browser encryption: all browsers supported by CIBC digital services offer industry standard encryption.
 This provides a high level of protection for transmitting confidential data over the Internet.

 - Firewalls: we have secure firewalls designed to prevent unauthorized access to our systems.

-- Monitoring: we monitor activity on CIBC online services to enhance security and to protect your personal information.
+- Monitoring: we monitor activity on CIBC digital services to enhance security and to protect your personal information.

 CIBC uses various web technologies, including web beacons and cookies.

-Web beacons are tiny graphic images we may place on our website pages or in our emails.
-They may be used to measure such things as response rates to our communications and to help us to improve our web pages and promotions.
+Web beacons are tiny graphic images we may place on our site pages or in our emails.
+They may be used to measure such things as response rates to our communications and to help us improve our web pages and promotions.

-A cookie is a small file created by a web browser on your computer when you visit a website or a particular page on a website.
+A cookie is a small file created by a web browser on your computer when you visit a site or a particular page on a site.
 Cookies collect and store information based upon browsing patterns or information you provide.
-CIBC uses the following types of cookies on its websites:
+CIBC uses the following types of cookies on its sites:

-- Session cookies are used during a single website visit and are automatically deleted from your computer when you leave the site.
-Session cookies perform several critical functions on CIBC websites.
-For example, they protect your security while you are using CIBC Online Banking by ensuring that your session is secure while you are signed on.
+- Session cookies are used during a single site visit and are automatically deleted from your computer when you leave the site.
+Session cookies perform several critical functions on CIBC sites.
+For example, they protect your security while you are using digital banking by ensuring that your session is secure while you are signed on.
 They are also used to ensure that you do not pay the same bill twice during a single banking session.

-- Persistent cookies are used to track website activity over a longer period and remain on your computer until either you choose to delete them or they expire.
-They are used for a number of purposes on CIBC websites.
+- Persistent cookies are used to track site activity over a longer period and remain on your computer until either you choose to delete them or they expire.
+They are used for a number of purposes on CIBC sites.
 For example, persistent cookies are used:

-- To save your CIBC Online Banking personal preferences.
-You must allow persistent cookies if you want your browser to remember such things as your card number, your language preference or your default home page each time you sign on to CIBC Online Banking.
+- To save your CIBC digital banking personal preferences.
+You must allow persistent cookies if you want your browser to remember such things as your card number, your language preference or your default home page each time you sign on to our digital banking.

-- To collect information about how visitors use our websites (e.g., use of our online tools and services such as retirement calculators) including browsing behaviour.
-For example, we may measure and track CIBC webpages viewed or how you came to our websites (e.g., which CIBC online marketing ad you clicked on, the address of the website that you came from, or keywords you searched to find our website).
+- To collect information about how visitors use our sites (e.g., use of our online tools and services such as retirement calculators) including browsing behaviour.
+For example, we may measure and track CIBC web and mobile pages viewed or how you came to our sites (e.g., which CIBC online marketing ad you selected, the address of the site that you came from, the sites you are accessing that have CIBC ads, or keywords you searched to find our site).

-We may use this information to improve our service, provide a better experience for visitors to our websites, and deliver online personalized marketing and offers.
+We may use this information to improve our service, provide a better experience for visitors to our sites and deliver online personalized marketing and offers.

-- Flash cookies or "locally shared objects" are generally used to employ flash or multi-media technology (e.g., video).
-Software applications may create Flash cookies to store configuration information on your computer so that you may view rich media, such as Flash enabled videos, on CIBC websites.
-Certain CIBC online tools, such as mortgage calculators, use Flash cookies to retain information inputted by you (e.g., mortgage amount, interest rate), so that you do not need to re-enter this information the next time you use the tool.
+- Flash cookies or "locally shared objects" are generally used to employ flash or multimedia technology (e.g., video).
+Software applications may create Flash cookies to store configuration information on your computer so that you may view rich media, such as Flash enabled videos, on CIBC sites.
+Certain CIBC online tools, such as mortgage calculators, use Flash cookies to retain information inputted by you (e.g., mortgage amount and interest rate), so that you do not need to re-enter this information the next time you use the tool.

-- Third Party Cookies are cookies of third parties that CIBC has permitted to be created when you visit a CIBC website and are used by CIBC for the purposes of CIBC marketing on other companies' websites or to track the effectiveness of such marketing.
+- Third-party cookies are cookies of third-parties that CIBC has permitted to be created when you visit a CIBC site and are used by CIBC for the purposes of CIBC marketing on other companies' sites or to track the effectiveness of such marketing.

-CIBC Online Banking cannot be used without session cookies enabled in your web browser.
-Session cookies are also used for added security and convenience when banking on our website.
+CIBC’s digital banking cannot be used without session cookies enabled in your web browser.
+Session cookies are also used for added security and convenience when banking on our site.

-If your browser is using Adobe Flash Player version 10.3 or later, you can use the Adobe Flash Player Settings Manager to configure how your browser should handle Flash cookies, either globally for all websites or for specific websites, or to delete any or all such cookies.
-Please use these links to visit the Adobe Flash Player website for detailed instructions or to use the convenient tools that they have made available to enable you to quickly delete Flash cookies from your system.
+If your browser is using Adobe Flash Player version 10.3 or later, you can use the Adobe Flash Player Settings Manager to configure how your browser should handle Flash cookies, either globally for all sites or for specific sites, or to delete any or all such cookies.
+Please use these links to visit the Adobe Flash Player site for detailed instructions or to use the convenient tools that they have made available to enable you to quickly delete Flash cookies from your system.

-You can block/disable third party cookies in your browser settings so that your browser accepts only first party cookies, which are those cookies belonging to the website you are currently browsing (e.g., cookies from CIBC when you are on CIBC's website).
-You may also opt-out of CIBC personalized marketing on third party websites by clicking here.
+You can block or disable third-party cookies in your browser settings so that your browser accepts only first party cookies, which are those cookies belonging to the site you are currently browsing (e.g., cookies from CIBC when you are on CIBC's site).
+You may also opt-out of CIBC personalized marketing on third-party sites by visiting this site.

-This Online Privacy Statement may be updated from time-to-time in order to reflect changes in our online information practices.
+This Digital Privacy Statement may be updated from time to time, in order to reflect changes in our digital information practices.
 The most recent version will be available online at www.cibc.com.
-We encourage you to periodically check our Online Privacy Statement to ensure that you are aware of the most recent version.
+We encourage you to periodically check our Digital Privacy Statement to ensure that you are aware of the most recent version.